Seventh-day Adventist theology: Investigative Judgment

 The biblical basis of the investigative judgment teaching was challenged in 1980 by ex-Adventist professor Desmond Ford.
 (See Glacier View controversy.)
 While the church has officially reaffirmed its basic position on the doctrine since 1980, many of those within the church's progressive wing continue to be critical of the teaching.
-According to a 2002 worldwide survey, local church leaders estimated 86% of church members accept the doctrine.
+According to a 2002 worldwide survey, local church leaders the majority estimated at 86% of church members accept the doctrine.

 Eschatology

 The Remnant Church

 The Seventh-day Adventist church regards itself as the "remnant" of Revelation 12:17 (KJV).
 The Remnant church "announces the arrival of the judgment hour, proclaims salvation through Christ, and heralds the approach of His second advent" (Fundamental Belief no. 13).
 The duty of the Remnant is summed up in the "Three Angels' Messages" of Revelation 14:6–12, and its two distinguishing marks are seventh-day Sabbath observance and the Spirit of Prophecy (see below).

 At baptism, Adventists may be asked the following question: "Do you accept and believe that the Seventh-day Adventist Church is the remnant church of Bible prophecy and that people of every nation, race, and language are invited and accepted into its fellowship?"
 (NB.
 In 2005 an alternative set of baptismal vows was created, which does not contain a reference to the Adventist church as the remnant.
 Candidates may now choose whether to take the original vow or the new one.)